Anthilam/StudentWork-YokaiNoMori/README.md

 This project is composed of :
 * a game-server : written in C, that links the two players and validate each move
 * a client, made of :
-  1. A C program that communicates with the game-server
+  1. A C program that communicates with the game-server and the Java AI;
-  2. A Java program that uses the *Jasper* library provided by *Sicstus Prolog* to use our Prolog predicates defined in `ia.pl`
+  2. A Java program, the AI, that uses the *Jasper* library provided by *Sicstus Prolog* to use our Prolog predicates defined in `ia.pl`;
-  3. Prolog predicates written in the `ia.pl` file
+  3. Prolog predicates written in the `ia.pl` file.

 ## Build